Radiant Cut Diamonds In-Depth Buying Guide

 Cut

 While analyzing the cut, look for a 57-69% table and a 58-70% depth.
-Review the chart below carefully for exact proportions and other critical information related to cut.
+Review the chart below carefully for exact proportions and other critical information related to the cut.

 L/W Ratio